-One year ago today, you did the most unselfish thing you have ever done for me when you sat next to me and held my hand while I made what was probably the hardest phone call I’ve ever had to make, aside from calling Kristin to tell her Randy had died.
-I could not have made that call without you by my side, encouraging me, cheering me on, writing out words, pointing to them when I lost my own, and then looking at me tearfully when I hung up, telling me how proud you were of me and saying that you could never have been as brave as I had just been.
-It was also the last time I laid eyes on you—on purpose anyway—not including the day I passed you on North Roan Street and watched you slow down to 20 miles an hour when you thought I didn’t notice you coming off the exit ramp, nor the night in October when I saw you sitting in your truck at the condo, lights on and running, while I walked the dog.
-For the record, I didn’t know it was you until I was several feet away; and even though I kept walking, I froze on the inside.
-I didn’t know what to do in that moment because I was so caught off guard, and I so hoped that when I got back, you’d still be sitting there so we could finally talk about the horrible mess you’d made at everyone else’s expense.
-I guess you just weren’t ready and in hindsight, I probably wasn’t either, but I want you to know that I watched you drive away that night until your tail lights disappeared from my sight and I kept my eyes where I knew your eyes would be: directly in your rear-view mirror.
+But the reason I woke up sad this morning is because today is March 4th.
+One year ago today, you did the most unselfish thing you have ever done for me.
+You sat next to me and held my hand while I made what was probably the hardest phone call I’ve ever had to make.
+Aside from calling Kristin to tell her Randy had died.
+I could not have made that call without you by my side.
+Encouraging me, cheering me on, writing out words, pointing to them when I lost my own.
+And then looking at me tearfully when I hung up, telling me how proud you were of me.
+Saying that you could never have been as brave as I had just been.
+It was also the last time I laid eyes on you—on purpose anyway.
+Not including the day I passed you on North Roan Street and watched you slow down to 20 miles an hour when you thought I didn’t notice you coming off the exit ramp.
+Nor the night in October when I saw you sitting in your truck at the condo, lights on and running, while I walked the dog.
+For the record, I didn’t know it was you until I was several feet away.
+And even though I kept walking, I froze on the inside.
+I didn’t know what to do in that moment because I was so caught off guard.
+But I so hoped that when I got back, you’d still be sitting there so we could finally talk about the horrible mess you’d made at everyone else’s expense.
+I guess you just weren’t ready.
+And in hindsight, I probably wasn’t either.
+But I want you to know that I watched you drive away that night until your tail lights disappeared from my sight.
+And I kept my eyes where I knew your eyes would be: directly in your rear-view mirror.